magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-2.md

 title: Magento Open Source 2.4.2 Release Notes
 ---

-Magento Open Source 2.4.2 introduces enhancements to performance and security plus significant platform improvements.
+{{site.data.var.ce}} 2.4.2 introduces enhancements to performance and security plus significant platform improvements.
 Security enhancements include expansion of support for the `SameSite` attribute for all cookies.
 Elasticsearch 7.9.x and Redis 6.x are now supported.

 This release includes over 280 new fixes to core code and 35 security enhancements.
 It includes the resolution of almost 290 GitHub issues by our community members.
 These community contributions range from minor clean-up of core code to significant enhancements in GraphQL.